Pair Of Bags, early 20th century

 This is a Pair of bags.
-We acquired it in 2017.
+It is dated early 20th century and we acquired it in 2017.
 Its medium is silk and metallic embroidery on cotton, cotton backing and its technique is embroidered in satin, stem, and chain stitches on velveteen, discharge printed plain weave backing.
 It is a part of the Textiles department.

 In Kyrgyzstan, the nomadic past is evident in the quantity of collapsible, portable textile furnishings.
 Textile objects found in Kyrgyz homes include patchwork, embroidered, or appliquéd quilts, saddle bags, pot holders, rugs, clothing, room dividers, and in the case of yurts, tent flaps.
 These garments and housewares are often made as part of a bride’s dowry; they are later displayed to show wealth and status as well as the talent and skill of the women who have made them.
 Even urban dwellers often place bedding in a pile covered with large silk textiles, and the walls and doors are draped with a variety of textiles, the most beautiful pieces displayed in a room for receiving guests.